owulveryck/owulveryck.github.io/content/post/20230725-remarkable-nextgen.md

 Extracting the raw image demands both memory and CPU resources on the device.
 By regulating the message emission frequency, I can efficiently manage device load.

-## Make it right: Changing the streaming architecture:
+## Make it Right: Changing the Streaming Architecture

-The implementation with Websockets was working, but I faced some issues on iOS.
+The Websockets-based solution was operational, but it introduced challenges, particularly on iOS.
-On top of that, the Websocket implementation on the server side induce an overhead and I do not have the control of this overhead.
-Therefore, I decided to find another solution to get rid of the websockets.
+Furthermore, the Websocket implementation server-side introduced a certain overhead, which I lacked control over.
+As a result, I pursued a different strategy to eliminate the use of websockets.

-> By the way: why do I need a method of encapsulation in first place?
-Why can't I just send the stream of data over the wire?
+> One might wonder: Why even need an encapsulation method?
+Can't I just directly send the data stream?

-Yes, _simple is complex_, and I started a raw implementation by sending the raw pictures on the wire, without any other encapsulation.
+Indeed, _simplicity is complex_.

+Raising this question of simplicity made me switch to a bare-bones approach: transmitting raw images over the network without any additional encapsulation.

-It is possible because I know the size of the picture, and the size is constant (it is the resolution of the reMarkable).
+This was feasible because I was privy to the image size, which remains constant due to the resolution of the reMarkable.

-So I implemented an endpoint in Go that was writing continuously all the images into the wire (into the `http.ResponseWriter`) by calling a simple `Write` method.
+I crafted a Go endpoint that continuously wrote images to the wire (specifically to the `http.ResponseWriter`), using a basic `Write` method.

 ```go
 func (h *StreamHandler) ServeHTTP(w http.ResponseWriter, r *http.Request) {